Müllerian anomalies: Pathogenesis

-It is common for other developmental defects to occur in conjunction with Mullerian anomalies, including renal, skeletal, auditory and cardiac abnormalities.
+It is common for other developmental defects to occur in conjunction with Müllerian anomalies, including renal, skeletal, auditory and cardiac abnormalities.

 Causes

-The causes of Mullerian anomalies are not well-understood.
-The aetiology of this congenital disease may be multifactorial, with genetics, socioeconomic factors and geographic factors playing a role in dysfunctional Mullerian duct development.
-Mullerian anomalies likely occur early in development, as the congenital disorder often occurs in association with renal and anorectal disorders.
+The causes of Müllerian anomalies are not well-understood.
+The aetiology of this congenital disease may be multifactorial, with genetics, socioeconomic factors and geographic factors playing a role in dysfunctional Müllerian duct development.
+Müllerian anomalies likely occur early in development, as the congenital disorder often occurs in association with renal and anorectal disorders.

-Typically, women with Mullerian abnormalities have a normal female karyotype (46, XX).
-Most incidences of Mullerian anomalies occur sporadically, with instances of familial inheritance patterns being less common.
+Typically, women with Müllerian abnormalities have a normal female karyotype (46, XX).
+Most incidences of Müllerian anomalies occur sporadically, with instances of familial inheritance patterns being less common.
 The genetic component of the disease classically follows an autosomal dominant pattern, with variable rates of genotypic expression.

 WNT4 signalling

 WNT4 is a gene that has a crucial role in embryonic development, particularly to ensure the normal formation of the female reproductive system, the kidneys and several endocrine organs.
 The Wnt4 gene pathway promotes female sexual differentiation, while suppressing male sexual differentiation.
-Mice lacking Wnt4 display androgenisation, the presence of Wolffian ducts and absence of Mullerian ducts.
+Mice lacking Wnt4 display androgenisation, the presence of Wolffian ducts and absence of Müllerian ducts.
 This effect is mirrored in humans, where mutations in the WNT4 gene has been observed in MRKH syndrome patients, who display hyperandrogenism.
-Mutations in WNT4 gene are not always present in individuals with Mullerian anomalies or MRKH syndrome, but the WNT4 gene is the only gene that has been clearly implicated in MRKH.
+Mutations in WNT4 gene are not always present in individuals with Müllerian anomalies or MRKH syndrome, but the WNT4 gene is the only gene that has been clearly implicated in MRKH.

 TP63

 TP63 is a tumour protein encoded by the EMX2 gene, which is expressed in uterine and vaginal epithelium.
-The TP63 protein is required for epithelial differentiation during Mullerian duct development in utero, by promoting the transcription of particular genes.
-EMX2 mutations result in incomplete Mullerian fusion.
-Some women with unicornuate uteri exhibit mutant EMX2 and significantly decreased expression of TP63, implicating TP63 in the fusion stage of Mullerian development.
+The TP63 protein is required for epithelial differentiation during Müllerian duct development in utero, by promoting the transcription of particular genes.
+EMX2 mutations result in incomplete Müllerian fusion.
+Some women with unicornuate uteri exhibit mutant EMX2 and significantly decreased expression of TP63, implicating TP63 in the fusion stage of Müllerian development.

 Diethylstilbestrol (DES)

 DES is a synthetic non-steroidal estrogen that was used during 1940–1971, to prevent premature births, miscarriage and other pregnancy complications.
 The use of DES was discontinued after it was established that approximately 69% of females who were exposed to DES in utero had uterine abnormalities.
 DES has been marked as a teratogen as it results in malformation of the embryo.
 DES is more potent than steroidal estrogen and binds to cytosolic receptors after crossing the placenta.

 DES is not metabolised as quickly as endogenous estrogen.
 DES remains bound to cytosolic receptors for a longer period of time.
-The extended binding time of DES and the subsequent prolonged activation of its cognate receptors has been suggested to disrupt Mullerian development, resulting in uterine abnormalities.
+The extended binding time of DES and the subsequent prolonged activation of its cognate receptors has been suggested to disrupt Müllerian development, resulting in uterine abnormalities.
 Exposure to DES induced multiple uterine abnormalities including constriction bands, hypoplasticity in the uterine cavity and irregular borders.
 Females exposed to this teratogen in utero presented most commonly with a T-shaped uterus, resulting in increased rates of ectopic pregnancy, spontaneous abortions, and an overall increased risk of adverse pregnancy outcome.